Skip to content

 What is crosslinking?

-Corneal collagen crosslinking (CXL) is a minimally invasive procedure to add stiffness to the cornea that has been weakened by disease.
-The most common indication is progressive keratoconus.
-Prior to CXL, most patients with keratoconus were left to face disease progression and corneal transplantation.
+Corneal collagen crosslinking (CXL) is a minimally invasive treatment designed to strengthen a cornea weakened by disease.
+The primary use is for progressive keratoconus.
+Before the development of CXL, many patients with keratoconus had no option but to face ongoing progression and, in many cases, eventual corneal transplantation.

 How long has CXL been used to treat Keratoconus?